 There are several ways to combat rising prescription drug costs and save money, but one of the most important is doing your research first.
 Here are a few tips to ensure you're paying the lowest cost possible.

 The best thing you can do as a prescription drug consumer is to shop around.
 Prescription drug prices are different from pharmacy to pharmacy, so comparison shopping is your absolute best bet for saving money.

 “The price of the same prescription drug can vary by hundreds or even thousands of dollars, depending on where you buy it,” according to a new report by the U.S. Public Interest Research Group, which surveyed hundreds of pharmacies and found large price differences for identical medications.

 The price for the same inhaler ranged from $11.99 to $1,136.

 The same cholesterol medication was priced at $7 and $393.

 Consumers could save from $100 up to $5,400 a year by checking out multiple pharmacies.

 Use your insurance co-pays.

-Most health insurance plans include some prescription drug coverage and you’ll pay a portion of the whole cost at the pharmacy.
-This is called a co-pay.
+Most health insurance plans include some prescription drug coverage.
+You’ll pay a portion of the whole cost at the pharmacy, called a co-pay.
+(For more insurance-related definitions like this, click here!)
 You should also get a pharmacy card that lists the price you’ll pay for prescriptions and a number to call if you’re asked to pay a more expensive amount.